logicplace/TumbleWeed-Discord/README.md

 You can use [this link](https://discordapp.com/oauth2/authorize?client_id=306492836461936640&scope=bot&permissions=335547392) to invite it.

+It will try to create custom roles for permissions.
+If denied, then it will go off of user permissions:

+* TumbleWeed Administrator: Guild owner or Administrator permission
+* TumbleWeed Content Provider: Embed Links and Manage Messages

 However, if you want a custom avatar or want to avoid rate limiting (on the social media sites) you'll need to run your own.

 ## How to run your own ##